daminier/transprecision_computing_DeepNN/README.md

 However, in order to have a more compact dataset, the input (in0 and in1) is an integer representing the index of the bin that has to be set as 1.
 The reason why we can set the bin as 1 is because it is an exact discrete distribution: we are sure about the input, so the probability is 1.
 This is useful because we can easly hot-one encode the input.
 On the contrary, the y_i values are not exact, therefore every bins is a value from 0 to 1 (needed to be normalized) and the sum of all the (y_i-th) bins must be 1.
 The same idea has been done for the error values.
 Different precision's levels can be chosen: float16,float32 or float64.
-(Furthemore, it is also possible to choose the number of bins we desire (65 by default).)
+Furthemore, it is also possible to choose the number of bins we desire (65 by default) and the number of iterations of random data generation.
+The iterations consists in filling each bin in the discretization with "random-samples-bin" values, picked uniformly at random within the bin intervals for all but the left-most and right-most bins (since one of their boundaries is not finite).
+Samples for these bins are obtained by replaing the infinite with finite ones

 ## Example